-Joining us for the day were the fabulous British couple Anne and Phillip, who are now living in Vancouver, Canada.
+Joining us for the day were the fabulous British couple Anne and Phillip, who are now living in Vancouver.
 They also used to live in York, so, like me, had a great appreciation for Churches and Roman ruins!

-You can get to Plovdiv by bus from Sofia in 2-3 hours from the main bus station.
-Free Sofia Tours also do a walking Tour which starts at 11am daily.
+You can get to Plovdiv, Bulgaria by bus from Sofia in 2-3 hours from the main bus station.
+Free Sofia Tours also do a walking tour which starts at 11 am daily.

 Walking through Plovdiv East Gate

-Then, when you walk into the city and head towards the East Gate, you will see one of Plovdiv’s most famous houses on your right, painted and constructed in the typical Plovdiv symetrical style.
+Then, when you walk into the city and head towards the East Gate, you will see one of Plovdiv’s most famous houses on your right.
+Painted and constructed in the typical Plovdiv symmetrical style.